prooph/event-store/README.md

 - Assertions are performed by [beberlei/assert](https://github.com/beberlei/assert)

 ##Installation
-You can install ProophEventStore via composer by adding `"prooph/event-store": "dev-master"` as requirement to your composer.json.
+You can install ProophEventStore via composer by adding `"prooph/event-store": "~0.3"` as requirement to your composer.json.

 ##Quick start